 CROSS CONTAMINATION

 The spread of bacteria around the kitchen and onto food can result in illness.

 HAZARD CONTROL

 People can carry bacteria on their bodies including hands Washing hands effectively can help prevent the spread of harmful bacteria.
-Always wash your hands before handling food and: • After going to the toilet • After handling rubbish • After touching uncooked meat • After handling or feeding pets • After coughing, sneezing or blowing your nose
+Always wash your hands before handling food and: • After going to the toilet • After changing nappies, handling potties etc • After handling rubbish • After touching uncooked meat • After handling or feeding pets • After coughing, sneezing or blowing your nose

 Where do you wash your hands?

 What type of soap do you use?

 What do you dry your hands with?

 Cloths can easily spread bacteria in the kitchen.
 Use single use clothes wherever possible.
 If you use reusable cloths then; - Always use a new or clean cloth to clean surfaces or utensils that will be used for ready to eat foods.
 If a cloth is used for uncooked meat or eggs it should removed for washing.
 Wash or disinfect cloths and fabric hand towels every day either on a hot cycle in the washing machine or by hand using a disinfectant and hot water.

-What type of cloths do you use and for which tasks s?
+What type of cloths do you use and for which tasks?
 How do you clean and disinfect your cloths?

+The state of the s

-Uncooked and Ready to Eat Foods must be kept separate to prevent harmful bacteria from spreading.
-Keep food covered in the fridge.
+Uncooked and Ready to Eat Foods must be kept separate to prevent harmful bacteria from spreading Keep food covered in the fridge.
 Ensure that uncooked food is stored at the bottom of the fridge below ready to eat foods.
 Prepare uncooked and ready to eat foods separately.
 Do not use the same chopping board, work surface or knives unless they have been thoroughly cleaned and disinfected between the different foods.

-Domestic Activities can cause the spread of harmful bacteria Doing the laundry and caring for pets, including feeding, should not be carried out whilst you are handling or preparing food.
+Domestic Activities can cause the spread of harmful bacteria Doing the laundry and caring for pets, including feeding, should not be carried out whilst you are handling or preparing food; Ensure that soiled and wet nappies are not brought into the kitchen whilst food is being prepared.
 Food Allergy and Intolerance.
-It is important to be aware of any specific allergies or intolerances that your guests may have and to take all necessary precautions to ensure that they are not exposed to the food which trigger allergic reactions.
-Ask your guests for any details of food allergies they may have.
-If your guest has a food allergy ensure that if you are preparing food for them that does contain the item they are allergic to that you thoroughly clean the surfaces and equipment prior to preparing the dish.
-How do you ensure that your guests do not eat any of food which causes an allergic reaction?
-3 Common Food Allergies and Intolerances Peanuts Eggs Milk Crustaceans (prawns, crab & lobster) Fish Cereals containing gluten (wheat, rye, oats) Sesame Seeds Molluscs Do you have pets?
-How do you control access into the kitchen whilst you ou are preparing food?
+It is important to be aware of any specific allergies or intolerances that the children in your care may have and to take all necessary precautions to ensure that children are not exposed to the food which trigger allergic reactions.
+Ask parents for any details of food allergies that their children may have.
+If you care for a child with a food allergy ensure that if you are preparing food for them that does contain the item they are allergic to that you thoroughly clean the surfaces and equipment prior to preparing the dish.
+Do you care for any children with food allergies?
+How do you ensure that they do not eat any of the f ood which causes an allergic reaction?
+Sterilisation of babies' equipment such as bottles, dummies and drinking cups.
+If this is not done properly then any harmful bacteria remaining may cause illness.
+For babies under 1year, bottles should be washed in hot soapy water and then sterilised using either cold-water sterilising solution or steam sterilisation.
+Do you sterilise babies' bottles?
+Do you sterilise any other equipment?
+If yes what?
+What method of sterilisation do you use?
 Pests such as flies, cockroaches, rats, mice and food storage beetles can spread harmful bacteria onto food.
-Make sure that pests cannot get into your kitchen.
+ILLNESS AND FITNESS TO WORK Make sure that pests cannot get into your kitchen.
 Keep lids on internal and external bins.
 Ensure bins are washed out regularly.
+If pests get into the kitchen throw away any food that they came into contact with.
+If you think you have an infestation of pests seek professional advice.